microsoft/WhatTheHack/xxx-RockPaperScissorsBoom/Student/Challenge-08.md

-# Challenge 08 - Leverage SignalR
+# Challenge 08 - Leverage `SignalR`

 [< Previous Challenge](./Challenge-07.md) - **[Home](../README.md)** - [Next Challenge >](./Challenge-09.md)

 ## Introduction

-With this challenge you will deploy and add your own SmartBot by leveraging SignalR, you will add a new competitor in your games.
+With this challenge you will deploy and add your own `SmartBot` by leveraging `SignalR`, you will add a new competitor in your games.

 ## Description

-- There is already the `RockPaperScissorsBoom.ExampleBot` project in your solution implementing a SignalR bot, let's just use it and deploy it!
+- There is already the `RockPaperScissorsBoom.ExampleBot` project in your solution implementing a `SignalR` bot, let's just use it and deploy it!
-- Deployit on a new Azure Web App for Containers instance.
+- Deploy it on a new Azure Web App for Containers instance.

 ## Success Criteria